amcginlay/k8s-primer/content/017_test_in_kubernetes/_index.md

 If you fail to explicitly place any such object it will be sent to the **default** namespace.
 You will almost always want to place objects into an explicit namespace, so you need to know how to create one.

-Create your namespace manifest then instruct Kubernetes to ingest it using `kubectl apply` which will cause Kubernetes to translate your manifests into objects.
+Create your namespaces manifest then instruct Kubernetes to ingest it using `kubectl apply` which will cause Kubernetes to translate your manifests into objects.
 This manifest defines two namespaces, `dev` and `test`.
 ```bash
 cat > ~/environment/001-namespaces.yaml << EOF